ioBroker/ioBroker.eslint-config/MIGRATION.md

           //singleQuote: false,
       }

-- [ ] check and eventually adapt script definition at pacakge.json
+- [ ] check and eventually adapt script definition at package.json

-  Your 'lint' script definitioon at io-package.json should read like this
+  Your 'lint' script definition at package.json should read like this

       {
           "scripts": {